-The quarterly reports will request information about the status of your agency's hiring and/or rehiring of additional career law enforcement officers and your grant-related community policing activities.
+Quarterly reports for TRGP-Hiring will request information about the status of your agency's hiring and/ or rehiring of additional career law enforcement officers and your grant-related community policing activities.
+The TRGP-E/T progress reports will request information about the status of your grant in terms of the purchase of equipment and services, as well as general information about your department.